rpnlatex v1.4.2

 • !
 Append a ! to the stack top (factorial notation).

-• Shift+←Shift+→ (shift+left/right) Scroll the document panel left or right.
+• Shift ← Shift → Scroll the document panel left or right.

 Prefix Keys

-All other operations require prefix keys to be typed first.
+Most other commands require prefix keys to be typed first.
 These keys switch into a corresponding mode.
 The current mode is displayed in grey in the upper-right corner of the stack.
 Each mode has its own keymap of operations, which are detailed in the following sections.

 NOTE: Typing the prefix keys below while this user guide is being shown will jump directly to the corresponding section.
 Backspace returns here to this list of prefixes.
-(This does not apply if the user guide is "docked" into the documents section via ??.)
+If the user guide is "docked" into the document area via ?? you can instead jump by using the Tab? prefix first.

 • \ Input a longer character string or formula with math entry mode.